lirc572/px4-ros-dev/README.md

 # In a new terminal
 # Attach a shell to the ROS container
-docker exec -it docker-ros-1 bash source /opt/ros/melodic/setup.bash
+docker exec -it px4-ros-dev-ros-1 bash # or docker exec -it px4-ros-jetson-ros-1 bash if you are using the Jetson environment source /opt/ros/melodic/setup.bash

 # Create a new ROS workspace